codeforgirls-sa/api/README.md

         <img width="600" alt="Home.js" src="https://user-images.githubusercontent.com/42312407/74997337-e72b6680-5466-11ea-91a5-934c9957cc7f.png">

-3. Add another AJAX method that will call Tone Analyzer REST API you just created -The logic is taking the user input, then calling Tone Analyzer REST API and get the user mood.
+3. Add another AJAX method that will call Tone Analyzer REST API you just created The logic is taking the user input, then calling Tone Analyzer REST API and get the user mood.
 After that we will choose the right movies genres based on the user mood, then we will call TheMovieDB REST API to give the user a list of recommended movies-
     1. Create empty AJAX method: